paulzhironkin/libft/README.md

 1) This repo contains ready library file 'libft.a' whih can be used as stand-alone library

-2) Clone repo and promt "make":
+2) Clone repo and type:

-It will compile new library file to use

 ```Bash
 $ make
 ```

+It will compile new library file to use

 * for bonus part: